 Should You Become a Dentist?
 Key Takeaways on Salaries and Careers

-Hopefully, this guide will provide helpful insights into the average pay for dentists across Canada.
-To recap some of the key points:
+Hopefully, this guide will provide helpful insights into the average dentist salary across Canada.
+Here are four key takeaways on dentist income:

 - The highest pay goes to experienced specialists in metro regions with higher living costs and demand.
 Rural areas offer lower but more stable earnings.